 - Finalists will be invited to interview with the Watson Fellowship Committee.

 Important Hints and Warning

 You must think about traveling beyond places where you have lived, studied, or traveled before for any significant period of time.
-Your proposed project must not represent a return to the junior year abroad experience and/or other location where you have spent time.
-You cannot travel to any countries that are currently on a US State Department Level 3 or 4 (or areas within countries listed as "Do Not Travel" and "Reconsider Travel"), on Treasury Embargo, or designated CDC Level 3
+Your proposed project must not represent a return to the study abroad experience and/or other location where you have spent time.
+You cannot travel to any countries that are currently on a US State Department Level 3 or 4 (or areas within countries listed as “Do Not Travel” and “Reconsider Travel”), on Treasury Embargo, or designated CDC Level 3.

 From the Watson selection committee:

 In selecting Watson Fellows, the program is most concerned with holistically identifying individuals of unusual promise who demonstrate the capacity for leadership, resourcefulness, imagination or vision, independence, integrity, responsibility and emotional maturity and courage.
 A candidate’s academic record, while not of primary importance, is also considered, together with extra curricular activities that reflect initiative and serious dedication.